-Randy Sanders is in his first season at Florida State where he will serve as the quarterbacks coach.
-Sanders joined the Seminoles after a stint at Kentucky where he served as the Wildcats' offensive coordinator and quarterbacks coach since 2009.
-The Morristown, Tennessee native has spent his entire coaching career in the SEC where he began as a volunteer assistant with the Volunteers in 1989.
-Sanders has served as the offensive coordinator at both Tennessee and Kentucky and has been a part of coaching staffs that have been to 21 bowl games in his coaching career, including the 1999 National Championship game at Tennessee where he served as the offensive coordinator for the Fiesta Bowl win that year.
+Sanders joined the Seminoles after a stint at Kentucky where he was the Wildcats' offensive coordinator and quarterbacks coach since 2009.
+The Morristown, Tennessee, native previously spent his entire coaching career in the SEC where he began as a volunteer assistant with the Volunteers in 1989.
+Sanders has served as the offensive coordinator at both Tennessee and Kentucky and has been a part of coaching staffs that have been to 21 bowl games in his coaching career, including the 1999 National Championship game at Tennessee where he served as the offensive coordinator for the Fiesta Bowl win over FSU that year.

 Along the way, Woodson led the Southeastern Conference in passing yardage, total offense and touchdown passes, including an SEC record of 40 TD tosses in 2007.
 He earned All-SEC honors both seasons and was drafted by the NFL's New York Giants.